shubhamsingh91/shubhamsingh91.github.io/_news/announcement_16.md

 inline: true
 ---

- Presented our paper  <q><b> "Analytical Second-Order Derivatives of Rigid-Body Contact Dynamics: Application to Multi-Shooting DDP" </b></q> at the Humanoids conference in Austin TX!
+ Presented our paper  <b> "Analytical Second-Order Derivatives of Rigid-Body Contact Dynamics: Application to Multi-Shooting DDP" </b> at the Humanoids conference in Austin TX!